w3f-grants-archive/ocw-ebics/INSTRUCTIONS.md

 Once you are done with connecting test accounts to their IBAN numbers, we can proceed to testing how transfering, minting and burning works.

-#### Alice transfers to Charlie
+#### Alice transfers to Charlie via EBICS API

 To make a transfer from Alice to Charlie, we head over to our EBICS service [API](http://w.e36.io:8093/ebics/swagger-ui/?url=/ebics/v2/api-docs/#/).
 We open `/ebics/api-v1/createOrder` tab and fill out Charlie's details.
 Namely, we will `purpose` field with Charlie's on-chain account and `receipientIban` field with his IBAN number.
 And `sourceIban` field with Alice's IBAN number.
 We can then specify the amount and other fields.
 It should look similar to this:

 ![Alice transfer to Charlie](/assets/alice-transfer-charlie.png)

-This will create a new order and will end up in Alice's bank statement as outgoing transaction.
+This will create a new order and will end up in Alice's bank statement as an outgoing transaction.
 And when our offchain worker queries bank statements, it will parse Charlie's on-chain account from `reference` field or query it from storage using his IBAN number.
 Note that transfer on-chain won't happen instantly, since offchain worker performs activities within a minimum of 5 block times interval (~30 seconds) and there are 3 types of actions.
 So, there is around 90 seconds of time between each new bank statements processing.

 Once offchain worker has processed new statements, two `Transfer` events occur:

 ![Transfer from Alice to Charlie](/assets/alice-bob-events.png)

-#### Bob
+#### Alice transfers to Charlie via Extrinsic

+We go to `Extrinsic` tab and choose `transfer`

 ## Fiat on/off ramp workflow